matt hardy

 matt at roundtable dot ai

-Previously, I was a PhD student in Tom Griffiths' Computational Cognitive Science Lab at Princeton.
-My research focused on using machine learning and behavioral experiments to improve network design, choice architectures, and decision-making more generally.
+Previously, I completed my PhD in Tom Griffiths' Computational Cognitive Science Lab at Princeton.
+My research focused on using machine learning and behavioral experiments to improve network design, choice architectures, and decision-making in general.

 During grad school, I spent a summer as an intern at Microsoft Research where I worked with Dan Goldstein and Jake Hofman to develop tools for out-of-sample forecasting.
 I also spent some time building electric scatter, a website devoted to interactive data visualizations.

-Before my PhD, I majored in statistics and economics at the University of Toronto, and spent two summers working in econometrics with Whitney Newey and Jerry Hausman.
+Before my PhD, I majored in statistics and economics (and minored in math) at the University of Toronto, and spent two summers at MIT working in econometrics with Whitney Newey and Jerry Hausman.
 I also interned in data science at Via, and spent my earlier years working as a busser, paperboy, lifeguard, farmhand, and assembly line worker.

 selected papers

-Tom McCoy, Shunyu Yao, Dan Friedman, Matt Hardy, and Tom Griffiths (preprint).
+Tom McCoy, Shunyu Yao, Dan Friedman, Matt Hardy, and Tom Griffiths (2024).
+PNAS.

 AI-generated visuals of car-free American cities help increase support for sustainable transport policies